 I have taken creatine on and off for 25+ years AND I’m bald.

-I WISH I could blame creatine, but I don’t think creatine is to blame.Click Here to Read About "High Carb Fat Loss" - My Dieting Approach That is the Opposite of Keto.
+I WISH I could blame creatine, but I don’t think creatine is to blame.Click here to learn how to get ultra-lean by eating a high carb diet (opposite of keto).

 Losing hair is mainly a genetic thing…